Buying real estate in London?

 Yes, the analysis of London's property market is included in our pack

-We keep this article updated regularly so you always have the latest figures and market context.
+We constantly update this blog post so you always get the freshest data and the latest market context.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in London.